Ladakh, Jammu & Kashmir- 2010 :

 LAMO aims to revitalize living art forms, which are a rich resource of potential livelihood and knowledge about the history and life of the people who created them.
 Its work is founded on the principle that culture is not merely rooted in tradition but is also open to change and innovation.

-Currently on a hiatus where the residency programs are concerned, LAMO is engaging with the local community, and creating a platform for the artists from Leh/ Ladakh.
+LAMO is continuing to engage with the local community, and create a platform for the artists from Leh/ Ladakh.